-Throughout the academic year Gunter Library offers workshops in conjunction with University Libraries that focus on building a tool box of skills for graduate students.
+Throughout the academic year Gunter Library offers workshops in conjunction with University Libraries that focus on building a toolbox of skills for graduate students.
 Some of these include citation management programs, speaking and presentation tips and techniques, and data management.
 Notices are sent via the gcrl-student list serv.
-Participate in this survey to help us plan workshops for graduate students > https://usmuw.col.qualtrics.com/jfe/form/SV_8jkWg6SllitP3kF

-USM Libraries
+Other USM Libraries